Department of Physics Research Areas

 Accelerator Physics

-A new Accelerator Physics program is planned to be available by the Fall 2012 in the Physics Department and will be centered on an on-campus research that will utilizes a 500 keV electron linac modeled after the CEBAF injector at Jefferson Lab.
+A new Accelerator Physics program is under development within the Physics Department and will be centered on an on-campus research that will utilizes a 500 keV electron linac modeled after the CEBAF injector at Jefferson Lab.